Daycare worker arrested, fired after slamming child on the ground, police report says - NewsBreak

 The other employee told police that Hazzard slammed a child onto a sleeping mat before grabbing them by the arm and carrying them to another part of the room.

-Strong Roots Academy Director Kyle Dawkins told WSB that Hazzard had passed all state required background checks before she was hired.
+Strong Roots Academy Director Kyle Dawkins told Channel 2 Action News that Hazzard had passed all state required background checks before she was hired.
 He says that after the incident, she was fired immediately.

 After learning she was being fired, Hazzard threw a computer monitor at the reception desk and left the building as she had been instructed, the police report says.